 We recommend the Astra theme.
 Astra is a hugely popular WordPress theme that is lightweight and has been used on more than 1.6 million websites.
 Websites built using Astra load in under 0.5 seconds and are already optimized for conversions.

-To install the Astra theme, head over to Appearance > Themes > Add New and search for Astra.
+To install the Astra theme, head to Appearance > Themes > Add New and search for Astra.

 Once installed, it’s time to have a professional-looking website ready.
 And that’s what we love about the Astra theme.
 It’s pre-built Starter Templates.